ApoTheOne/apotheone.github.io/README.md

 # apotheone.github.io
 Converting learning notes to a blog using Hexo.

-Purpose of creating this is to share what I learn and share it with all.
+Purpose of creating this blog is to share learnings with everyone.

 For any improvements or corrections please clone and raise a pull request: